a399555720/hardhat-smartcontract-raffle-ddeenny/README.md

 ## Description

-The Hardhat Smart Contract Raffle ddeenny is a decentralized application (DApp) that allows participants to enter a raffle by purchasing tickets using Ethereum.
+The Hardhat Smart Contract Raffle is a decentralized application (DApp) that allows participants to enter a raffle by purchasing tickets using Ethereum.
 The raffle follows the following rules:

 - One entrance fee for the raffle is 100 USD worth of ETH.
 - Participants can only enter the raffle when the status is open.